pactflow/pact-msw-adapter/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a new feature (or a modification to an existing feature) for msw-pact
+about: Request a new feature (or a modification to an existing feature) for pact-msw-adapter
 title: ''
 labels: enhancement
 assignees: ''